LucianoInfanti/portfolio/README.md

 - ~~Review the z-index in the article page ~~
 - ~~Review the stagger animation, it looks wrong, the timmings are most likely off~~
 - ~~Find a hook to avoid rendering `<Header/>` multiple times~~
+- Remove the staggered animation at /Writing and use only a fade